Coffee Flavored Sugar Cookies are simple enough to be made any day, and the flavors are elegant, subtle, and delicious.

 - If you're short on time, you can make the dough ahead of time and store it in the fridge for up to 3 days before rolling it out and baking it.

 - In terms of decorating these cookies, the possibilities are endless.
 You can use icing, frosting, sprinkles, or any other decorations you like.
-Just be sure to wait until the cookies are completely cool before adding any decorations, or they may melt or slide off.
+Just make sure to wait until the cookies are completely cool before adding any decorations, or they may melt or slide off.

 Greer says